-Jack’s Mom and Dad are determined to help find an effective cure for pediatric brain cancer.
+Jack’s Mom and Dad were determined to help find an effective cure for pediatric brain cancer.
 As a result they partnered with CureSearch for Children’s Cancer, a national non-profit foundation which funds children’s cancer research.
 In 2012 and winter of 2013, the family was raising money for the “Team Jack Legacy Fund,” a designated CureSearch research fund they created.
-The family has now taken another step, and with the help of friends and colleagues, they have formed the “Team Jack Foundation.”
+At the start of 2013, the family took another step, and with the help of friends and colleagues, they formed the “Team Jack Foundation.”
 All money raised through the Team Jack Foundation supports pediatric brain cancer research.

 Jack is currently on treatment after his tumor started growing again in 2018.
 His brain tumor has a genetic mutation that can be treated with targeted drugs through a clinical trial.
 Jack travels to Boston every three months for medications and monitoring, which includes an MRI, ECHO, EKG, x-rays, lab work and an eye exam.
 These tests monitor the drugs’ effectiveness as well as for side effects.
 He is tolerating this treatment well and it has kept his brain tumor stable, which means not growing.
-We are very thankful for stable MRIs, as this is the dream for any brain tumor parent.
+They remain thankful for stable MRIs, as this is the dream for any brain tumor parent.